konstantintutsch/website/_posts/2023-09-17-managed-hosting-and-rpi-only.md

 description: My website is hosted via managed hosting now.
 I also increased my Raspberry Pi's network performance.
 Both are good, even the first one, trust me.
 ---

-## Managed hosting for my website 🛡️
+{% include heading.html level=2 text="Managed hosting for my website 🛡️" %}

 I've decided to stop using a VPS to host this site and instead move it to managed hosting.
 It's more expensive now, but worth it.
 This may seem stupid.
 Why limit yourself with managed hosting?
 A VPS can do a lot more than just a webserver and even was cheaper in my case.